ibm-cloud-docs/openshift/openshift_datascience.md

 {: #datascience_nvidia_gpu}
 {: step}

 To ensure that your data scientists can use compute-heavy workloads in their models, you can enable graphics processing units (GPUs) in OpenShift AI.

+- Note that the [Node Feature Discovery Operator](#datascience_node_feature_discovery) must be installed before you can install the NVIDIA GPU operator.
-To enable GPUs on OpenShift, you must install the NVIDIA GPU Operator on the cluster.
+- To enable GPUs on OpenShift, you must install the NVIDIA GPU Operator on the cluster.
 For installation steps, see [Installing the NVIDIA GPU Operator](https://docs.nvidia.com/datacenter/cloud-native/openshift/23.6.1/install-gpu-ocp.html#installing-the-nvidia-gpu-operator) in the NVIDIA documentation.

-Note that the [Node Feature Discovery Operator](#datascience_node_feature_discovery) must be installed before you can install the NVIDIA GPU operator.
+If you experience issues installing the Node Feature Discovery Operator or the NVIDIA GPU Operator, [contact NVIDIA support for help](https://www.nvidia.com/en-us/support/){: external} or open an issue in the [NVIDIA GPU Operator repo](https://github.com/NVIDIA/gpu-operator/issues){: external}
+{: note}

 To check that the GPU operator installation is successful, you can [run a sample GPU application](https://docs.nvidia.com/datacenter/cloud-native/openshift/23.6.1/install-gpu-ocp.html#running-a-sample-gpu-application){: external}.
 {: tip}